The Boatwright Series, led by boatwright Bruce Campbell, seeks to develop specific boat building skills and create interesting boats.

 Location: A shop location TBD – could be your shop/garage or another location.

 - Fees will vary based upon selected project.
-Instruction rates for members are ~$11/class hour.
+Instruction rates are ~ $12.50/class hour.

 - Cost of materials will vary by project.